abbycabs/mozfest-repo-template/README.md

 [ Project tagline. ]

+[ If you have one, add your logo or an image here ]

 [ Your longer project description goes here.
 Use this space to welcome newcomers, articulate the problem you're trying to solve, and explain your solution.
 For help on writing a good readme, see [this exercise](). ]

 ## Getting Started

 [ Use this section to orient newcomers to your project on how to use it.
 Installation instrucitons?
 Download instructions?
 Viewing instructions?
+Example code snippet?
 Add them here! ]

 ## Contributing